How International Schools in Asia Stream $2,500 Tournaments Live

 Embedded Scoreboards Beyond Streaming

-AISC discovered an unexpected use case: embedding live scoreboards on their conference website (AISC.org).
+The conference discovered an unexpected use case: embedding live scoreboards on their conference website.

 "We definitely have the live scoreboards on the website," Alex notes.
 This allows teachers and parents to check scores without watching full streams—crucial for busy school days.